INTRODUCTION

 appropriate for the strength and skill level of the players using it.
 For

-example, in a ten-year-old boys’ game the pitcher stands 35 feetfrom the batter.
+from the batter.
 In order to hit a home run the batter must hit the

 ball over a fence 175 feet away.

-In a men’s slow pitch league, on the other hand, the pitcherthrows from 65 feet away and the outfield fence is 300 feet away.
+throws from 65 feet away and the outfield fence is 300 feet away.

 Most field dimensions, including distance from the pitching rubber